DavidLiuGit/GTAV_Lap_Timer/README.md

 ## Installation
-Place LapTimer.dll in your `scripts` folder.
+Extract everything to `scripts` folder.
 Latest ScriptHookVDotNet is required.
 Make sure you have `ScriptHookVDotNet3.dll` in your game's main directory.